webmaxru/serverless-challenge/README.md

 ![Show QR code page](https://github.com/diegoparrilla/dotnet2019challenge/blob/master/images/qr-code.jpg)

 8. You are done!
-Now you have to visit us to our booth, show us the confirmation email and get a t-shirt!
+Now you have to visit us in our booth, show us the confirmation email and get your t-shirt!